Graphic Design is an essential skill that you need to learn if you want to communicate visually to present, share, and sell your work.

 For photographers, aspiring fashion designers, creative pros, or small businesses, knowing necessary graphic design skills is vital and helps you present your work professionally.
 As an illustrator or artist, you may want to learn graphic design to supplement your professional skills.
 Or you may even want to become a professional graphic designer.
 Whatever be the case, there are lots of extremely affordable, and even free online graphic design courses available now for you to teach yourself graphic design on your own time and speed, without going to a graphic design school.

-We have researched and put together a list of the best free graphic design classes online that you can take up depending on your interest and goals.
-Starting from the basics of graphic design to typography, colors, composition and using design software, these courses offer all you need to know to improve your graphic design skills.
+We have researched and put together a list of the best free graphic design classes online that you can take up, depending on your interests and goals.
+Starting from the basics of graphic design to typography, colors, composition, and using graphic design software, these courses offer all you need to know to improve your graphic design skills.

 And while you are improving your graphic design skills, don't forget to create your graphic design portfolio website to showcase your work.

-Here's the list of top 18 online graphic design courses:
+Here's the list of top 26 online graphic design courses

 This free course on Udemy from Rawson Uddin has 7.5 hours of video content that explains the design techniques and components used to create many successful logos and how to use these principles to create your own logo.

 Learn the fundamentals of logo design by deconstructing famous logos and also learn how to create a great logo using Illustrator by focusing on these fundamental principals: